What is the demand for Business Process Outsourcing services on the European market?

 * Converted from USD ($)

-Although the financial services sector has the highest ACV on the European market, there are opportunities across the various industries.
+Although the financial services sector has the highest ACV in the European market, there are opportunities across various industries.
 The key is to reduce competition by specialising in a specific sector, or even a specific service for that particular sector.
 This type of expertise gives you a competitive advantage in whichever sector you focus on.
 Although staff can be trained in a new field, buyers generally prefer existing knowledge and experience.
 This also makes it easier to provide a relevant reference when you are trying to find new buyers.

 There is generally less competition in niche markets, which leads to higher (and more stable) prices and loyalty from buyers.
 For example, offering contact centre services for a bank may require a thorough knowledge and understanding of European financial legislation.
 The more you invest in specialising and finding your comfortable niche market, the better your chances of finding clients and partners.